nicoopariente/ExpensesNow/README.md

 # Future Work

-- Implement a Database to store user and expenses records with ID key, instead of a csv file.
+- Migrate from CSV files to a relational database with primary keys
-- Add functionallity to edit and delete already created expenses records.
+- Add functionality to edit and delete existing expense records
-- Make the UI elements responsive.
+- Improve the responsiveness and flexibility of the user interface